cschladetsch/Generic-KdTree/Readme.md

 ## Use Cases

-Any time you want to find a set of nearest neighbors in a set of N-dimensional points of arbitrary type `Ty0`... `TyN`. `TyX` must have `float operator-`.
+Any time you want to find a set of nearest neighbors in a set of N-dimensional points with ordinate type arbitrary type `Ty0`... `TyN`. `TyX` must have `float operator-`.
+That's only conceptual requirement.

 ## Tests

 The tests live in the folder `tests` and use Catch3.
+Needs nor etests.

 ## Todo